fanyangxyz/fanyangxyz.github.io/_posts/2025-10-12-penrose-ii.md

 There is an edge between the two vertices if and only if the rhombuses are "next to each other".
 Specifically, two rhombuses are next to each other if they are on the same grid line and there are no other rhombuses between them on that grid line.
-Now with this graph, we start with any initial rhombus, find all its four (there are always four) neighbors.
+Now with this graph, we start with any initial rhombus and find all its four (there are always four) neighbors.
 We move the neighbors so that their "closest" edges are aligned.
 Closest here cannot always be measured by the Euclidean distance because the rhombuses might overlap.
 The closest edges are defined once we create an edge between two rhombuses `R_x` and `R_y`.
 Without loss of generality, we assume that `R_x` is to the "left" of `R_y`, therefore, the "right" edge of `R_x` needs to be aligned with the "left" edge of `R_y`.
 I couldn't find a more rigorous mathematical way to describe this.
-The idea is to use the grid lines of the intersection that each rhombus lies on to determine the relative position of them.
+The idea is to use the grid lines of the intersection that each rhombus lies on to determine their relative position.
 I hope the intuition is clear here.
 After this step, we iterate over newly aligned rhombuses in a first-in-first out order, finding and moving their neighbors.